 Celebrate the origins of America with a fascinating and purely entertaining visit to the Roanoke Island Festival Park.
 This 25-acre historic site, an easy stroll from the downtown Manteo waterfront, is a popular summer attraction for visitors of all ages.
 With four distinct attractions that wind through the wooded and grassy regions bordering the Roanoke Sound and Shallowbag Bay, patrons will find acres of history to explore, and plenty of engrossing hands-on exhibits to keep everyone purely entertained.

-Take a whirlwind adventure back in time to the late 1500s without every stepping outside of picturesque Manteo, and plan a visit to Roanoke Island Festival Park for an in-depth introduction to America's roots that feels more like a walk in the park.
+Take a whirlwind adventure back in time to the late 1500s without ever stepping outside of picturesque Manteo, and plan a visit to Roanoke Island Festival Park for an in-depth introduction to America's roots that feels more like a walk in the park.

 History of the Roanoke Island Festival Park